 Let me walk you through the 4 strategic ways to apply common list building tactics, no matter what kind of business or blog you run.
 The trick is knowing which one to use and when to use it, but don’t worry I’ll go over that too!

 4 list building strategies that the pros use

 Most of the how-to articles you read about list building strategies are actually talking about specific list building tactics.
 You know, like how to use SEO to drive traffic, how to use a specific type of squeeze page, or how to guest post.
 These are all specific actions you can take to get more traffic and subscribers, but they don’t constitute an overarching strategy.

 If you’ve tried to apply all the list building advice out there with less than ideal results, it’s probably because you didn’t have the strategy in place to make these actions work together.

 1. Slow & Steady Wins The Race

 When I was first starting out online, the slow and steady way is how I built my list.
 It’s the default way to build up an audience, and it’s not bad but it does take time.
-This is perfect strategy to help you build your traffic and list over time, because it’s consistent: you create content, blog, guest post, apply SEO techniques, get word of mouth, and repeat on a regular basis.
+This is a perfect strategy to help you build your traffic and list over time because it’s consistent: you create content, blog, guest post, apply SEO techniques, get word of mouth, and repeat on a regular basis.

 This is ideal if you’ve got an actual business to run, or maybe you have a day job and this is your side project.
 It’s simple enough to dedicate a few hours per week to showing up and creating content.
 Over time your site’s authority will increase in the search engines, you’ll develop word of mouth from your fans, and things will slowly pick up the pace.